zenOSmosis/chromium-parser-api-server/README.md

 # Chromium Parser API Server

-A Dockerized web parser, which serves a RESTful API with JSON for output.
+A Dockerized web parser, utilizing Google [Chromium](https://github.com/chromium/chromium) browser (via [Puppeteer](https://github.com/GoogleChrome/puppeteer)) and parts of Mozilla's [Firefox](https://www.mozilla.org/firefox), which serves a RESTful API with a JSON interface.

-Built on top of Google's [Puppeteer](https://github.com/GoogleChrome/puppeteer) / [Chromium](https://github.com/chromium/chromium) and parts of Mozilla's [Firefox](https://www.mozilla.org/firefox).
+Note, this package installs Chromium in the container itself and neither Chromium or Firefox need to be installed on the host system.

 ## Features
 - **Stealth Mode**:  Traffic from this engine mimic real-world devices in order help fool automation detection algorithms.
 The headless Chromium instance has been modified so it doesn't send headers which expose it is running as a headless instance, and it also randomly mimics different real-world device user agents, client width/heights, and scale factors, to make traffic appear like it is coming from real users.
 - **Readability Engine**: Pages are parsed using Mozilla's [Readability](https://github.com/mozilla/readability) engine, to grab the most important source material, without the ads.
 - **Metadata Parsing Engine**: Metadata, such as author, image preview, etc. are provided using Mozilla's  [Page Metatag Parser](https://github.com/mozilla/page-metadata-parser) library.
 - **Published Date Extraction**: Included algorithm is 90% accurate at identifying article published dates.